jenvara/final-project-fsjs/README.md

-##Final Project FSJS Syllabus Interactive Checklist
-**This project was created for the Code Louisville Full-Stack JavaScript course.
+m##Final Project FSJS Syllabus Interactive Checklist **This project was created for the Code Louisville Full-Stack JavaScript course.
 It is for demonstration purposes utilizing skills and projects from my Treehouse courses.
 This application was built with the MEAN stack (Mongo, Express, Angular, and Node).**

 ##WebApp Description